Do you lift your eyebrows or your chin or even stand on your tiptoes to try and reach high notes when you’re singing?

-If these occur, it means that your throat is not relaxed while you’re singing and this could hinder your ability to make your voice sound its best.
+These can result in that your throat not being relaxed while you’re singing and which can hinder your ability to make your voice sound its best.

 Try to keep your head level when you sing, without raising your head too high.
 In fact, for higher notes, think of slightly lowering your head and pulling your jaw down and in when you sing.
 (Counterintuitive, I know.)
 Your throat will be more relaxed and your vocal cords will have more room to stretch and produce the notes needed.

 Practicing some vocal exercises in front of a mirror while you sing will help stop your head bobbing by enabling you to actually see your head movements while you’re singing.
 If you discover that you’re moving your head up and down too much (who knew?), start over with a basic scale going up and down in pitch without moving your head.
 Keep singing until you’re able to keep your eyes straight ahead.